 Other people in the picture

-The men in the image have not been identified but the man wearing the grey pin stripped suit behind Churchill might be his body guard, Detective Inspector Walter Henry Thompson, as he is wearing the same suit in the picture to right of Churchill firing a Sten gun in 1941.
+The men in the image have not been identified but the man wearing the grey pin-striped suit behind Churchill might be his bodyguard, Detective Inspector Walter Henry Thompson, as he is wearing the same suit in the picture to the right of Churchill firing a Sten gun in 1941.

-From between 1921 to 1945 Thompson was Churchill’s on and off again body guard.
+From between 1921 to 1945 Thompson was Churchill’s on and off again bodyguard.
 Churchill hadn’t needed Thompson for a long time until in 1939 when he was about to vacation in France.
-Churchill, even though he was not part of the government at that time, was worried about a possible Nazi assassination plot and called up Thompson for protection duty with a telegram from on August 22, 1939 simply reading “Meet me Croydon Airport 4.30pm Wednesday.”
-While there was no incidents that trip Thompson claims to have saved Churchill’s life countless times, often because the Prime Minister recklessly putting his life in danger.
+Churchill, even though he was not part of the government at that time, was worried about a possible Nazi assassination plot and called up Thompson for protection duty with a telegram from on August 22, 1939, simply reading “Meet me Croydon Airport 4.30pm Wednesday.”
+While there were no incidents that trip Thompson claims to have saved Churchill’s life countless times, often because the Prime Minister recklessly putting his life in danger.